GeneralSergal/ORP/BENCHMARK.md

 - Do NOT extrapolate missing evidence
 - Do NOT resolve uncertainty without support
 - Unverified anchors must remain non-causal references only
+- Do NOT merge epistemic categories during reconstruction

 ---